aappddeevv/dynamics-client/docs/src/main/tut/docs/applications.md

 the application unique name.

 Examples:
-* `dynamicscli applications roles add Salesperson new_MyApp`: Add the role to the application.
+* `dynamicscli applications roles new_MyApp add Salesperson`: Add the role to the application.
-* `dynamicscli applications roles remove Salesperson new_MyApp`: Remove the role from the application.
+* `dynamicscli applications roles remove new_MyApp Salesperson_MyApp`: Remove the role from the application.
-* `dynamicscli applications roles add Salesperson,"Sales Manager" new_MyApp`: Add
+* `dynamicscli applications roles new_MyApp add Salesperson,"Sales Manager"`: Add
   the Salesperson and "Sales Manager" roles to the application.